 Stop Saying No

 Sometimes we do need to say no. The physical illness, whether it’s pain or sickness, stops us from going out.
 The fear of the illness can also stop us from going out.
 Perhaps it’s time to stop turning down invitations.
 Perhaps sometimes you could go, but under the proviso to stay for only an hour or so.
 It means you are out mixing with people, having fun and making memories.
-An hour of company is better than sitting at home feeling down knowing that other people are enjoying themselves.
+An hour of having company is better than sitting at home feeling down knowing that other people are enjoying themselves.

 Join a Group or Class